Feature: #103439 - TypoScript provider for sites and sets

 Impact

-Sites and sets can ship TypoScript without the need for sys_template records in database, and dependencies can expressed via sets, allowing for automatic ordering and deduplication.
+Sites and sets can ship TypoScript without the need for sys_template records in database, and dependencies can be expressed via sets, allowing for automatic ordering and deduplication.